Paul Norman (game designer): Forbidden Forest

 Norman programmed his first major computer program in the 1980s: a video game called Forbidden Forest.
 He has said his aim was to create a cinematic experience for its user.
 The game was programmed using the 6502 machine language.
 Forbidden Forest was originally developed for the company Synchro, which went out of business when the game was about three-quarters complete.
 However, the game was eventually bought out by American developer Cosmi and brought to completion.
-The finished game was described as a "technical masterpiece" by Retro Gamer.
+The finished game was later described as a "technical masterpiece" by Retro Gamer.
 The game was released in 1983.

 Aztec Challenge

-Norman's second title was a graphic adventure game named Aztec Challenge, which was released in 1983 for the Commodore 64.
-A game with the same title was released for the Atari 8-bit computers.
+Norman's second title was an arcade-style game named Aztec Challenge, which was released in 1983 for the Commodore 64.
+Although marketed under the same name as an existing Cosmi release by Robert Bonifacio for the Atari 8-bit computers, Norman's C64 "Aztec Challenge" was a significantly different game which shared only its title and general concept with the original.

 Norman authored the game's music, programming, and game design.
 Like his previous game, Aztec Challenge received praise for its "high standard of graphics and sound" from the game magazine publication Your Commodore.

 Caverns of Khafka and Super Huey

-Following the release of Aztec Challenge, Norman developed another game titled Caverns of Khafka, inspired by an 8-bit Atari computer game of the same name by Robert Bonifacio.
-The game was released sometime between 1983 and 1984.
+Following the release of Aztec Challenge, Norman developed another game titled Caverns of Khafka,.
+As with Aztec Challenge, Caverns of Khafka was inspired by an existing 8-bit Atari computer game of the same name by Robert Bonifacio, but varied significantly from the original.
+It was released sometime between 1983 and 1984.

 On the development of Super Huey (claimed to be the first helicopter simulator launched on the gaming market), Norman cites the television show Airwolf and the movie Blue Thunder as inspirations for its gameplay.
 The game went on to sell over two million copies.
 A Steam version of the game and its sequel were made available to the public in 2021.